-Before answering the obvious question of “how much does a home warranty cost,” it’s important to understand what a home warranty is – and what it isn’t.
+Before answering the obvious question of “how much does a home warranty cost,” it’s important to understand: what is a home warranty? – and what it isn’t.
 Home warranties are coverage plans that cover common repairs in and around the home.

 How Much Do Home Warranties Usually Cost?